 The outer elevations comprise a combination of Cor-Ten weathered steel rainscreen cladding panels providing a contextual material relationship with the local surrounding built environment.
 In contrast, the inner courtyard elevations comprise a combination of coloured dark-blue back-painted glass rain-screen and dark-blue metal panels, creating a layered, reflective sequence of surfaces.

-The development regenerates a previously dilapidated brownfield site, considered to be an eyesore.
-When complete, it will strengthen links between Great Jackson Street, First Street and the University districts, forming a marker for Manchester’s Southern Gateway.
+The development has successfully regenerated a dilapidated brownfield site, previously considered to be a city eyesore.
+The development will strengthen links between Great Jackson Street, First Street and the University districts, forming a marker for Manchester’s Southern Gateway.
+River Street opened its doors to its first students residents in September 2021.